QEST 2016 will be held in Québec City, Québec, Canada

 Co-located with the 27th International Conference on Concurrency Theory (CONCUR 2016)

-and the 14th International Conference on Formal Modelling and Analysis of Timed Systems (FORMATS 2016)
+14th International Conference on Formal Modelling and Analysis of Timed Systems (FORMATS 2016)

 Quebec.
 View of the city.